zkytony/kinova-movo/movo_tutorials/movo_object_search/README.md

     located under `$(find movo_demos)/map/`.
 It's very confusing that the world models and the map files are not in the same package.
 But, it is what it is.

+**Notes**:

+* The amcl poses are published under `/amcl_pose`, not /robot_pose.
+* The map is served at `/map` topic, as usual.
+* In the topological map package, even though there is a camera pose topic argument, the code actually does not make use of the camera pose.
+Therefore I commented it out in the launch file for topological map generation.

 ### How to get volumetric observation?

 1. Go to `$(movo_object_search)/scripts/observation` and run `python process_pcl.py`.